-The BB-301 Pilot Dosing Study is the first of two planned CTA-enabling and IND-enabling studies that were designed to be conducted in large animals.
-These studies continue to be carried out under the guidance of the scientific team at Benitec, with key elements of the study design and execution conducted in close collaboration with a team of leading experts in both medicine and surgery that have been deeply engaged in the treatment of OPMD patients for several decades.
-The BB-301 Pilot Dosing Study, along with the subsequent GLP Toxicology and Biodistribution Study, will be conducted in canine subjects and will support the validation and optimization of the newly designed method of BB-301 administration, confirm the efficiency of vector transduction and transgene expression in the key tissue compartments underlying the natural history of OPMD, confirm the optimal drug doses in advance of initiation of human clinical studies, and facilitate observation of key toxicological data-points.
+As referenced above, the BB-301 Pilot Dosing Study in large animals was the first of twoCTA-enabling and IND-enabling studies conducted by Benitec.
+This study was carried out under the guidance of the scientific team at Benitec, with key elements of the study design and execution conducted in close collaboration with a team of leading experts in both medicine and surgery that have been deeply engaged in the treatment of OPMD patients for several decades.
+The BB-301 Pilot Dosing Study and the GLP Toxicology and Biodistribution Study for BB-301 were conducted in canine subjects in order to:

+- · Support the validation and optimization of the newly designed route and method of BB-301 administration, - Confirm the efficiency of vector transduction and transgene expression in the key tissue compartments underlying the natural history of OPMD, - Confirm the optimal BB-301 doses in advance of initiation of human clinical studies, - Facilitate the observation of key toxicological data-points.

 The BB-301 Pilot Dosing Study was designed as an 8-week study in Beagle dogs to confirm the transduction efficiency of BB-301 upon administration via direct intramuscular injection into specific anatomical regions of the pharynx through the use of an open surgical procedure.
-This new route of BB-301 administration was developed in collaboration with key surgical experts in the field of Otolaryngology, and this novel method of BB-301 dosing will significantly enhance the ability of a treating physician to accurately administer the AAV-based investigational agent to the muscles that underlie the characteristic deficits associated with the progression of OPMD.
-It is important to note that prior non-clinical studies of BB-301 have reproducibly validated the robust biological activity achieved following direct intramuscular injection.
+This new method and route of BB-301 administration was developed in collaboration with key surgical experts in the field of Otolaryngology, and this novel method of BB-301 dosing will significantly enhance the ability of treating physicians to accurately administer the AAV-based investigational agent to the muscles that underlie the characteristic deficits associated with disease progression in OPMD.
+It is important to note that prior BB-301 non-clinical studies have reproducibly validated the robust biological activity achieved following direct intramuscular injection of the AAV-based agent.
 As an example, direct injection of BB-301 into the tibialis anterior muscles of A17 mice facilitated robust transduction of the targeted skeletal muscle cells and supported complete remission of the OPMD disease phenotype in this animal model.